peetuskytta/libft/README.md

 # libft

 42's libft project's objective is to re-code some of the most useful libc functions to create our own static library.
 This library is used in all of the projects during studies at 42 school.

 ## Sources

 In [sources](./sources) you will find all the `.c` files of this library project.
 In total there were more than 50 functions to be recoded, e.g.: [strcmp](./sources/ft_strcmp.c), [split](./sources/ft_strsplit.c).

+### What did I learn?

+1. Remember to free all dynamically allocated memory.
+2. Bash scripting.
+3. Basics of pointer arithmetics.
+4. Making sure that `char` arrays end in `\0`.
+5. Basics of Makefile.
+6. Writing clean and readable code.

+### What did I struggle with?
+1. Pointers, as it was hard to understand them at first.
+2. Memory leaks.
+3. Documenting.

 ## Bash Scripts